Science Fair Project: Which Chewing Gum Lasts the Longest?

 - Steffi likes Double Bubble because she likes to blow bubbles and Juicy Fruit because of the taste.

-- Mollie likes 5 and the Trident because of their flavors and because they last a long time.
+- Mollie likes 5 and Trident because of their flavors and because they last a long time.

 - Brendan likes Juicy Fruit best but says it runs out quickly.